kuzudb/kuzudb.github.io/docs/cypher/query-clauses/match.md

 You can import this database by copy pasting the comands on that page.

+*Note: When using the CLI, please modify any multi-line query in the documenation to be in a single line.*

 # MATCH
 MATCH is the clause where you define a "graph pattern", i.e., a join of node or relationhip records, to find in the database.[^1].
 There are several different ways to match patterns and we go through them